 Instructions

-1. Place the insert pot into the Instant Pot base.
+- Place the insert pot in the Instant Pot base.
 Add the dry pasta, enough liquid to completely cover the pasta (approximately 4 cups for 1-lb. of pasta), and kosher salt to the insert.
 If using chicken broth, omit the kosher salt.

 More Instant Pot Basics To Try